bentasker/pbt_cli/README.md

-    project [projkey] - List all issues for the specified project project [projkey] isopen - List only Open issues for the project project [projkey] type [types] - List only issues of type (multiple types can be space seperated) project [projkey] status [statuses] - List only issues with status matching list (multiple types can be space seperated) - Current known limitation - statuses with spaces won't work
+    project [projkey] - List all issues for the specified project project [projkey] isopen - List only Open issues for the project project [projkey] type [types] - List only issues of type (multiple types can be space seperated) project [projkey] status [statuses] - List only issues with status matching list (multiple types can be space seperated without quotes)

 ### Project Versions